harveycoombs/a-discord-bot/README.md

-# Coral - a Discord API Wrapper written in Rust
+# A Discord Bot written in Rust

-Coming Soon.